 Using a phone number provided by the facilitator, police electronically tracked down Vann, the chief said.
 Vann told police he “messed up” and expressed surprise that he was found so quickly, Doughty said.

 “He admitted his involvement in the Hammond incident” and began leading police to other bodies in Gary, Doughty said, adding that at this point, Vann is charged in only Hardy’s death.

 Seven women total

-Police found three bodies at three abandoned houses in Gary early Sunday morning, and later that night were able to find three more bodies, one at a new location and two at one of the places where bodies were found earlier Sunday, Doughty said.
+Police on Saturday found three bodies at three abandoned buildings in Gary, and were able to find three more bodies Sunday, Doughty said.